 But first, let’s talk tools

 You may be imagining pulling out your personal phone to text leads and customers.
 But that’s not the kind of SMS we’re talking about.
-In most cases, you should be using business SMS in the workplace.
+In most cases, you should be using business SMS in the digital workplace.

 So how can you use business SMS to support your content marketing strategy?
 Let’s dive in.